Ethereum 2.0: The Complete Guide

 Ethereum 2.0 Mining

-Just ensure that you stay online 24/7.
-You need to be available at any time to validate blocks.
-If you’re a bit tech-savvy, you can find step-by-step instructions on how to run your own node.
-If you need detailed instructions, then you can contact one of our experts from iMi Blockchain at any time.
+The key is to stay connected to the internet 24/7.
+You need to be available at all times to confirm transactions.
+If you’re comfortable with technology, you can find step-by-step instructions on how to set up your own node. f you need more detailed guidance, you can always reach out to experts at iMi Blockchain.

-Something to remember, if you start mining Ethereum 2.0, is, that if you misbehave as a validator, you get a penalty.
-They call it slashing.
-On the other side, if you behave correctly, you even get mining rewards.
-The balance of incentive and disincentive is completely different from proof-of-work.
+One important thing to keep in mind when mining Ether is that if you don’t follow the rules as a validator, you may receive a penalty, which they call “slashing“.
+On the flip side, if you behave correctly, you can earn mining rewards.
+The system of rewards and penalties is quite different from traditional proof-of-work mining.

 Learn Ethereum!